You Are a Living, Breathing Story

 “It’s like everyone tells a story about themselves inside their own head.
 Always.
 All the time.
 That story makes you what you are.
 We build ourselves out of that story.” – Patrick Rothfuss, The Name of the Wind

 You have often heard the term “life story” and know you have one.
 But what if there’s more to it?
-What if, instead of simply having a Story, you are a Story – a living, breathing story?
+What if, instead of merely having a Story, you are a Story – a living, breathing story?
 And one that is always capable of positive change at that?

 Stop and think about this for a minute: Even with little awareness of the process, over your lifetime you have woven together many thoughts, experiences, observations, and sensations to create the Story that is the “I” you inhabit right now.
 Just as an author creates her characters’ reality with the words she commits to the page, you create your own experience of reality depending on how you think about it.

-Furthermore, your thoughts constantly create reactions and responses within your body, including your brain, causing changes to your physical being.
+Furthermore, your thoughts continuously create reactions and responses within your body, including your brain, causing changes to your physical being.
 In a very real sense, what you make of your Story makes you: Yes, you are a living, breathing, ever-changing, interactive Story.
-The wonderful thing is, you can explore your Story at any time to discover how to be less its captive and more of an activator.
+The beautiful thing is, you can explore your Story at any time to discover how to be less its captive and more of an activator.